SWaTEval/documentation/README.md

 The documentation now should be available at http://localhost:8085/general/index.html

-## Run in Docker
+## Optional: Run in Docker

+You can run the documentation as a Docker container which will build it and host it directly.

-Build the image by using:
+To do so, first build the image using:

 ```
-docker build -t scanner-documentation .
+docker build -t documentation .
 ```
-The Dockerfile will build the documentation and host it on an http server on port 8085
+The Dockerfile will build the documentation and host it as an http server on port 8085

 Run the image in container by using:

 ```
-docker run --name scanner-documentation -p8085:8085 scanner-documentation
+docker run --name documentation -p8085:8085 documentation
 ```

-Now you should be able to acces the server via `http://localhost:8085`
+Now you should be able to acces the server via http://localhost:8085